robert-westenberger/knowledgebase/deep-learning/how-deep-learning-works-under-the-hood.md

 ### Calculating Gradients
 Recall that the [**derivative**](/mathematics/calculus/derivatives)of a function tells you how much a change in its parameters will change its result.

+When we are calculating the derivatives for loss functions, the derivative with respect to a particular parameter tells us how the loss changes if you change that parameter slightly.
+When we know how changing a weight changes the value of the loss function, we know what we need to do in order to make it smaller.